guruevi/DCMAnonymize/README.md

 breach of confidentiality.

 ### random.txt
-A random string to override the RANDOM_UUID hardcoded in the script.
+A random string which will be used as a basis for a seed

 ### stations.json
 This files contains StationName definitions.
 <pre>